Joey Meneses Player Props: Nationals vs. Mets

-The Washington Nationals, including Joey Meneses and his .422 slugging percentage in past 10 games, including three extra-base hits but no homers), take on starter Kodai Senga and the New York Mets at Citi Field, Wednesday at 7:10 PM ET.
+The Washington Nationals, including Joey Meneses and his .422 slugging percentage in past 10 games, including three extra-base hits but no home run), take on starting pitcher Joey Lucchesi and the New York Mets at Citi Field, Thursday at 7:10 PM ET.

-He had three hits (going 3-for-5 with two RBI) in his most recent game against the Mets.
+In his most recent game he had a one-hit showing (1-for-4) against the Mets.

 Joey Meneses Game Info & Props vs. the Mets